sobolevn/sobolevn.github.io/_talks/dumpconf-2019.md

 ---

 This was a talk about "undoing" code reviews.
-The main idea is: you should concentrate on automating stuff instead of blindly following the same process over and oever again.
+The main idea is: you should concentrate on automating stuff instead of blindly following the same process over and over again.

 This reveals a lot of unexpected features: like code review speed and quality.